Solana Staking: What To Know & How To Get Started

 Step 1: Install the Phantom wallet through their website and add some $SOL funds.

-Step 3: On the next screen, click the “Start earning SOL” prompt next to the gold star.
+Step 3: On the next screen, click on “Start earning SOL” under “Staking”.

-Step 5: Click on the validator you would like to delegate to, enter the amount of SOL you would like to stake, and click the “Stake” button.
+Step 6: Click on the validator you would like to delegate to, enter the amount of $SOL you would like to stake, and click the “Stake” button.

 Staking Solana through a centralized exchange or by delegating to a validator locks your funds up, rendering them unusable for other yield-bearing activities such as trading or lending.